Skip to main content

 Admire some wide and thundering waterfalls, Faxifoss and Gullfoss, before seeing geysers in action.
 The ancient Geysir isn’t very active these days, but on the same site, you’ll find Strokkur.
 This geyser sends hot water shooting through the air every 6–10 minutes.

 Your tour of the Golden Circle isn’t over without taking some time to wander around Þingvellir National Park.
-It is one of the country’s World Heritage sites and the original location of the Alþingi, Iceland’s ancient parliament.
+It’s one of the country’s World Heritage sites and the original location of the Alþingi, Iceland’s ancient parliament.

-Because this site has a lot of titles under its belt, this is also where the Eurasian and North American tectonic plates meet.
+This site has a lot of titles under its belt.
+And that includes being the site where the Eurasian and North American tectonic plates meet.
 Did you know you could snorkel in the gap between them?
+Yes, you can.

 You can’t take a trip to Iceland and not see a waterfall.
 No, it’s not illegal or anything, we just think you shouldn’t miss your chance!
 This is why so many falls make our list, as standalone or as part of a loop.

-Seljalandsfoss is a 60-meter (197-foot) tall waterfall located on the south coast.
-It's particularly fun to visit in June, or during the wider summer, because of its special feature.
+Seljalandsfoss is a 60-meter (197-foot) tall waterfall located on Iceland’s South Coast.
+It's particularly fun to visit in June or throughout the summer because of its special features.
 Thanks to its shape, you can walk behind the curtain of water for an awesome photo opportunity.

 Nearby, don’t miss the Skógafoss waterfall in Skógar.
-It is another shimmering fall that is worth the detour.
+It’s another shimmering fall that is worth the detour.
 In fact, because of the mist it emits, you’re likely to see rainbows on sunny days.

 Dotted with floating icebergs, this impressive sight sits at the foot of Iceland’s highest mountain, Hvannadalshnjúkur.
-In summer, you can take boat tours for an adventure onto the lagoon.
+In summer, you can take boat tours for an adventure on the lagoon.

 After visiting Jökulsárlón, cross the Ring Road to see Diamond Beach.
-It is named like that because of the chunks of ice that sit along the black sands.
+It’s named like that because of the chunks of ice that sit along the black sands.
 The contrast is impressive!

 6. North Iceland